 Plate 4 - Sitka spruce thicket at the north eastern corner of the RLB, approximately 10-15 years old.
-The second (more northerly) permanent access track will be cut heading west from around the location the plate was taken, as referenced in Figure 5 and the excerpt above.
+The second (more northerly) permanent access track will be cut heading west from around the location the plate was taken.

 Plate 5 - Looking south west shows 'checked' Sitka spruce thicket of approximately 10-15 years (image captured from drone footage).